 Total Nitrogen (Figure 1)

 Nitrogen content of rice showed progressive decline with increase in copper level.
-The nitrogen content in leaves at flowering stage and in grain and straw at harvest stage significantly reduced by higher levels of copper.
-The maximum N content in leaves at flowering stage and grain and straw at harvest stage was observed in plots received 1.5 kg Cu ha-1 with 100 per cent RDF and minimum N content in leaves at flowering stage and grain and straw at harvest stage was observed in plants with 0.5 per cent CuSO4 spray at tillering and flowering stage.
-This was shown that the uptake of nitrogen was significantly increased at low level of copper, while higher concentration showed a decline trend of nitrogen uptake.
+The nitrogen content in leaves at flowering stage and in grain and straw at harvest stage significantly reduced by the higher levels of copper application.
+The maximum N content in leaves at flowering stage and grain and straw at harvest stage was observed in plots received 1.5 kg Cu ha-1 as foliar spray with 100 per cent RDF and minimum N content in leaves at flowering stage and grain and straw at harvest stage was observed in plants with 0.5 per cent CuSO4 spray at tillering and flowering stages.
+This shown that the uptake of nitrogen was significantly increased at lower level of copper, while higher concentration shdecreased the nitrogen uptake due to .

-Ureta et al., (2005) noticed that decrease in nitrogen content of green gram leaf due to higher dose of copper and it lead to poor nodule development, diminished nitrogen fixation and reduced N uptake from soil.
+Ureta et al., (2005) noticed a decrease in nitrogen content of green gram leaf due to higher dose of copper and it has beenattributed to the poor nodule development, diminished nitrogen fixation and reduced N uptake from soil.

 Total Phosphorus (Figure 2)

 A depressive effect was observed on P content in leaves, grain and straw with graded levels of Cu application at all the growth stages of rice.
-Application of Cu more than 1.5 kg ha-1resulted in bringing down of P content in leaves, grain and straw and demonstrated negative relation between phosphorus and copper.
+Application of more than 1.5 kg Cu ha-1 brings down the P content in leaves, grain and straw and demonstrated negative relation between phosphorus and copper.
 High convergence of Cu stifles P metabolism by decreasing the substance of inorganic phosphorus in plants.
-This led to the belief that there may be a negative correlation between Cu and P and this was also revealed by Wallace and Cha (1989) and Mateos-Naranjo et al., (2008).
+This confirmed the negative correlation between Cu and P in rice and this was also revealed by Wallace and Cha (1989) and Mateos-Naranjo et al., (2008).

 Total Potassium (Figure 3)

-On inspection of the data, a disconsolate effect on total K content at flowering (leaves) and harvest (grain and straw) was seen with elevated level of copper usage.
+On inspection of the data, a disconsolate effect on total K content at flowering (leaves) and harvest (grain and straw) was seen with elevated level of copper spray.
 The decrease in K content of rice due to elevated levels of copper was in conformity with the reports of Lidon and Henriques (1993) and Ouzounidou (1994).
-The decrease in K content of rice due to the toxic effect of copper on plant growth or competition by other ions which in turn exercised a regulatory control on K uptake (Manivasagaperumal et al., 2011).
+The decrease in K content of rice due to the toxic effect of copper on plant growth or competition by other ions which in turn exercised a regulatory control on K uptake was reported by Manivasagaperumal et al., (2011).

 Total Copper (Figure 4)

 The Cu concentrations in leaves at flowering stage and grain and straw at harvesting stage increased significantly with an increase in level of applied Cu and maximum copper accumulation in the rice leaves, grain and straw was recorded in 0.5 per cent CuSO4 spray at tillering and flowering stage (T11).
-Kumar et al., (2009) made similar observations that of Cu content of leaves increased with the increased use of copper in wheat.
+Kumar et al., (2009) made similar observations that the Cu content of leaves increased with the increased use of copper in wheat.
 This view was also supported by Mocquot et al., (1996) and Loneragan et al., (1980).

 Total Manganese (Figure 5)

 The Cu application at adequate or lower levels did not affect the Mn content in leaves at flowering stage and grain and straw at harvesting stage of rice, however at higher doses of Cu (> 1.5 kg Cu ha-1), the Mn concentration in plant tissues decreased significantly.
-Decrease in Mn content under high Cu level may attribute to the struggling of Cu with Mn for transport sites in plasma lemma.
-This is proven fact that Cu and Mn behave antagonistically in soil and plant.
-Lidon and Henriques (1992)
+Decrease in Mn content under high Cu level may attribute to the competition of Cu with Mn for transport sites in plasma lemma.
+This is proven fact that Cu and Mn behave antagonistically in soil and plant as reported by Lidon and Henriques (1992)

 Total Iron (Figure 6)